ctjlewis/agoric-sdk/packages/governance/docs/AttackGuide.md

 ## What shenanigans can be caused by creating multiple questions with the same or very similar text?

-The question text used to be unique, but each ballot question now has a handle for disambiguation.
+The question text used to be unique, but each ballot question now has a questionHandle for disambiguation.
 Voters ought to validate the particulars of any question they intend to vote on.
 Can they be confused by corrections or replacement?
 Is there a vulnerability here, or just a UI support need?

-## Create a Ballot that refers to a different BallotCounter than the one the registrar will use
+## Create a Question that refers to a different VoteCounter than the one the registrar will use

 ## Distribute ballots that don't match the official one from the Registrar

 Ballots themselves are not secure.
 The voter has to get a copy of the ballot from the Registrar to have any assurance that it's valid.
-If someone else provides a ballot, they can replace various pieces to fool the voter as to what is being voted on.
+If someone else provides a ballot, they can replace various pieces to fool the voter as to what is being voted on or how the votes will be tallied.

 ## Ordinary bugs in counting ballots, reporting, etc.

-If the code in BallotCounter, Registrar, ContractGovernor has subtle mistakes, wrong results will obtain.
+If the code in VoteCounter, Registrar, ContractGovernor has subtle mistakes, wrong results will obtain.

-## Produce a discrepancy between Terms and actions in BallotCounter or Registrar
+## Produce a discrepancy between Terms and actions in VoteCounter or Registrar

-The voter's assurance that a particular ballot has the effect they expect arises in part because the `terms` in the BallotCounter, Registrar, etc. dictate how those classes will act.
+The voter's assurance that a particular ballot has the effect they expect arises in part because the `terms` in the VoteCounter, Registrar, etc. dictate how those classes will act.
 If the code is changed to get info from hidden parameters or to ignore some of the terms, voters will be misled.

 ## Use a timer that is controlled by a party to the vote

-Everyone involved relies on the timers used to close voting being platform timers, but the timers aren't self-revealing.
+Everyone involved relies on the timers used to close voting being platform timers, but timers aren't self-revealing.
 Participants should compare the timers to known platform-provided timers before relying on them.
 [A related bug has been filed](https://github.com/Agoric/agoric-sdk/issues/3748)